• Skip to main content

 The standard 5 panel DOT drug screen looks for the most commonly found drugs in the workplace.
 They are: amphetamines, cocaine, marijuana (THC), methamphetamines, PCP (Phencyclidine), and opioids.
 This panel also detects Ecstasy (MDMA), heroin, and the synthetic opioids hydrocodone, hydromorphone, oxycodone, and oxymorphone.

-Currently, the DOT’s only accepted method for drug testing is the urine test, but a request to switch to hair follicle drug testing is currently making its way through the chain of command.
+The DOT’s only accepted method for drug testing, at the moment, is the urine test.
+The department submitted a request to switch to hair follicle drug testing back in 2015.
+Currently, it’s still making its way through the chain of command due to concerns regarding possible discrimination.
+Apparently, certain hair textures may be adversely affected, thereby, putting some people groups at a disadvantage.

-It is more costly than the urine test, but the benefits outweigh that fact in the eyes of many advocates.
+Advocates are pushing for the test to be approved, though.
+In fact, some employers are requiring their drivers to submit to the DOT’s urine test and incurring the added expense of hair follicle testing, as well.
+The hair follicle test is more costly than the urine test, but the benefits outweigh that fact in the eyes of many advocates.
 This method offers a much longer window of detection—up to 90 days no matter the drug used.
-This is substantially longer than the detection window of up to 30 days as offered by the current urine drug test.
+This is substantially longer than the detection window of up to 30 days—depending on the drug being tested for—as offered by the current urine drug test.

 *Updated 2020 DOT random drug testing regulations